Gbemiga97/IAM_Portfolio/CyberArk PAM Self-Hosted 12.6/05_LDAP-Integration-Lab/03_TroubleShooting-log.md

 ```
 5. Save and close the file

-> 💡 This is why the error specifically says *"Verify that each of the domain controllers was added to the Vault's hosts file"* — it is a known requirement for every DC the Vault will communicate with.
+> 💡 This is why the error specifically says *"Verify that each of the domain controllers was added to the Vault's hosts file"*.
+It is a known requirement for every DC that the Vault will communicate with.

 ---

-## After Both Fixes — Retry the Connection
+## After Both Fixes, Retry the Connection

 Go back to PVWA → **User Provisioning** → **LDAP Integration** → **New Domain**, go through Step 1 again (Define Domain), and when you reach Step 2 with `WIN-6B5GOGITF83.pitythefool.com` selected, click **Connect** again.
 The connection should succeed this time.